AleNoia/quiz/README.md

 # <a name="Purpose"></a>🎯 Purpose

-My purpose with this project is to learn more about Vue.js, SCSS and UI/UX design.
+My purpose with this project is to learn about animation and more about Vue.js, SCSS and UI/UX design.

 ***